Low Back Pain

 Sit Still Less & Move More

-I do farmers walks morning, lunch time and evening with a heavy weight in each hand to increase the intensity.
+I do farmers walks every morning, lunch time and evening with a heavy weight in each hand to increase the intensity.

 Walk With a Longer Stride